Is your foundation trong?

 Does it really matter?

-For the purposes of this article we will talk about two joint actions and the muscle groups that create them: Evertion and Pronation of the ankle which occur at the subtalar joint.
-The subtalar is just below the ankle joint.
+For the purposes of this article, we will talk about two joint actions and the muscle groups that create them: Eversion and Pronation of the ankle which occurs at the subtalar joint.
+The subtalar joint is just below the ankle joint.
 The ankle joint allows for the up and down movements of plantar flexion (pointing the foot) and dorsiflexion (flexing the foot), while the subtalar joint allows the foot to rock from side to side.
-For simplicity purpose we will refer to both of these joints as a collective – “the ankle”.
+For the purpose of simplicity, we will refer to both of these joints as a collective – “the ankle”.

 The arch of the foot